 - School Is a Supportive and Inviting Place to Learn (Staff Reported)

 - Adults at School Care About Students (Staff Reported)

 - Adults at School Believe in Student Success (Staff Reported)

-- Caring Adults at School (Staff Reported)
+- School Welcomes and Facilitates Parent Involvement (Staff Reported)

 - School Gives Students Opportunities to Make a Difference (Staff Reported)